256hax/solana-anchor-react-minimal-example/README.md

 ### Transaction simulation failed: Attempt to load a program that does not exist
 You missed anchor build and deploy.
 Try re-build and deploy.
 ```
-% cd [each example root directory]
+% cd [EACH EXAMPLE ROOT DIRECTORY]
 % anchor build
 % anchor deploy
 ```